instill-ai/instill-core/README.md

 We use **data connector** as a general term to represent data source and data destination.
 Please find the supported data connectors [here](docs/connector.md).

 ## Quick start

-> **Note**
-> Code in the main branch tracks under-development progress towards the next release and may not work as expected.
-If you are looking for a stable alpha version, please use [latest release](https://github.com/instill-ai/vdp/releases).

 Execute the following commands to start pre-built images with all the dependencies: